w3c/webrtc-extensions/explainer.md

 With the absolute capture timestamps, end receivers can accurately measure the audio-video synchronization performance.
 With the `estimated clock offset`, which gets updated at each intermediate hop, end receivers can estimate their respective clock offset with respect to the capturer's clock, and then together with the absolute capture timestamp, measure the end-to-end delay.

-The absolute capture time RTP header extension has been adopted by WebRTC, see the specification [here](https://github.com/webrtc/webrtc-org/blob/gh-pages/experiments/rtp-hdrext/abs-capture-time/index.md).
+The absolute capture time RTP header extension is defined [here](https://github.com/webrtc/webrtc-org/blob/gh-pages/experiments/rtp-hdrext/abs-capture-time/index.md).

-To surface the information to web applications, two data fields are proposed to be added to RTCRtpContributingSource, and has been adopted by WebRTC 1.0 extensions, see the specification [here](https://w3c.github.io/webrtc-extensions/#rtcrtpcontributingsource-dictionary).
+The two new data fields in RTCRtpContributingSource are to surface the two data fields in the absolute capture time RTP header extension.

 #### Goals